 It turned out I had arrived the day Ramadan ended and everyone was feasting with family after a month of fasting.
 Consequently, half the places in town were closed for the next three days, and I suppose most tourists knew this as they hardly showed up either during that time.
 So I pretty much had the city to myself.
 With hardly anything to do.

 By this time it was getting close to dinner time and I set out in search of a good place to eat local food.
 I walked around the entire peninsula, from the Little Hagia Sophia Mosque all the way around to Galata Bridge, and then went back to my hostel.
-It turned out that one of the highest rated restaurants in the area for local food was next door to the hostel!
+It turned out that one of the highest-rated restaurants in the area for local food was next door to the hostel!

 Having built up my appetite, I sat down at Ortaklar for a chicken kebab.
-I was surprised how good it was.
+I was surprised at how good it was.
 I mean, I know that technically kebabs come from Turkey, but I’ve always thought of them as fast food.
 This was anything but.
 I would relate it to a fancy Mexican dinner, but with a Turkish twist.
-Fantastic to the last bite, as were the two free cups of Turkish tea I was given afterwards.
+Fantastic to the last bite, as were the two free cups of Turkish tea I was given afterward.